 1) Which Is More Cost Effective?

 We start with the most important factor, and that is, price.
 One might think that an epilator might cost more than waxing, and it indeed may look like that initially, but I will explain how epilators beat waxing hands down.

 Epilators are a one time investment, and a good epilator (such as the Braun Silk-épil 7 7-561) will easily last 3-5 years.
 Compare that to the costs related to frequent waxing using wax strips (such as Veet Wax Strips), and you can see how epilators are a better option.
 Additionally, people often go to a salon for professional waxing, in which case the cost adds up quickly, even though you may only visit the salon every other week.

-Epilators win hands-down in this criteria, thus gaining the first point in this epilator vs waxing showdown.
+Epilators win hands-down in this criteria since they are more cost-effective long term, thus gaining the first point in this epilator vs waxing showdown.

 When deciding the pros and cons of epilator vs waxing, the effect of these procedures on the skin is a major factor in deciding their effectiveness.